“I have earned $442,991 USD in just six months by building a dropshipping business that people loved”.

 Add contact information of employee

-As for tools, I used a couple of upsell apps- they do slow down your store, so I minimized their usage.
+As for tools, I used a couple of upsell apps, but they slow down your store, so I minimized their usage.

 Two Upsell Strategies that I used were: